sameion/github_config/README.md

 # github_config

-## create a new repository on the command line
+## 1、create a new repository on the command line

 ```
 echo "# github_config" >> README.md